 We are confident that a vibrant future lies ahead.
 While keeping our roots firmly grounded in cherished traditions, we are innovating with new approaches that offer a rewarding membership experience.
 For example, our Professional class of membership accommodates the schedules of professional women working full-time.
 In addition, we have launched a new Maestro class for our highest level of giving.

-The Peninsula Committee holds two major fundraisers each year.
+The Peninsula Committee holds three major fundraisers each year.
 The Grand Salon in the spring is an elegant musical event that is held in a private home for members and invited guests.
+During the summer we hold a more casual event, the Woodstock tribute, Stormstock.
 Our Fall Fundraiser features performances by talented Southern California musicians.
 It is open to the public and is held at a scenic venue on the Palos Verdes Peninsula.

 The centerpiece of our Youth program is a concert featuring student musicians, held at the South Coast Botanic Garden in the spring.
 Locally, the committee also funds instrumental music instruction in the elementary grades, and provides financial support to the orchestras at our intermediate and high schools.
 In December, we fully fund a concert for fifth graders at the Norris Theatre.
 We also support Music Mobile, serving 23 schools and reaching 2,000 third graders throughout the South Bay.
 The Music Mobile van now in use was donated to the Affiliates by the Peninsula Committee in 2005.